Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Discrete Multiperiod Portfolio Expected Utility Maximization

 \end{itemize}

 \begin{rem} The role of internal states is to simplify the representation of constraints and the recursion formulae, but we could formulate and solve the optimization problem without introducing them.
-However, they typically are quantities of interest for the problem at hand. \end{rem} \begin{rem} The structure of the optimization (\ref{P}) allows for an application of Bellman's equation.
+However, they typically are quantities of interest for the problem at hand. \end{rem} \begin{rem} The structure of the objective function in the optimization (\ref{P}) allows for an application of Bellman's equation leading to a decomposition in one step equations with closed or semiclosed solution.
 This would not work for a generic utility function for the maximization of the expected utility of the cumulated values over the different time subperiods. \end{rem}